Getting Started with Ax AI Providers and Models

 3. Choose models using presets (recommended)

 can include provider-specific settings.
-When you use a key in model
+When you use a key in model, Ax maps

 it to the right backend model and merges the preset config.